Whistles Book Club: Women’s Prize for Fiction 2018

-With previous winners including Zadie Smith, Chimamanda Ngozi Adichie and Lionel Shriver, this year’s six selected novels encompass diverse themes and subject matter: from the birth of the internet and cultural assimilation to, perhaps more surprisingly, mermaids (!)
+With previous winners including Zadie Smith, Chimamanda Ngozi Adichie and Lionel Shriver, this year’s six selected novels encompass diverse themes and subject matter: from the birth of the internet and cultural assimilation to, perhaps a little more surprisingly, mermaids!

 Add these brave novels and burgeoning female writers to your summer reading list now…

 Selin, a tall, highly strung Turkish-American from New Jersey turns up at Harvard and finds herself dangerously overwhelmed by the challenges and possibilities of adulthood.
 She studies linguistics and literature, teaches ESL and spends a lot of time thinking about what language – and languages – can do.

 Along the way, she befriends Svetlana, a cosmopolitan Serb, and obsesses over Ivan, a mathematician from Hungary.
 The two conduct a hilarious relationship that culminates with Selin spending the summer teaching English in a Hungarian village and enduring a series of surprising excursions.
 Throughout her journeys, Selin ponders profound questions about how culture and language shape who we are, how difficult it is to be a writer, and how baffling love is.